A- A+

 A Start in Education

-Rita is entering her 20thyear as a coach, consultant and female business owner.
+Rita is entering her 20th year as a coach, consultant and female business owner.
 Prior to that she had worked in education, rising through the ranks to eventually become a superintendent.
 While she loved the job, she sustained a cardiac event during her superintendency.
 Following her medical emergency, Rita decided that she needed to find a healthier situation.
 This led her to start her business in an effort to help other management succeed without sacrificing their health for their job.

-Modern Parenthood, Long Hours + Less Support
+Modern Parenthood, Long Hours and Less Support

-Rita went on to write the book, From Frantic to Fabulous: How to Raise Your Energy, Tame Your Work and Transform Your World in the Digital Age.
+Rita went on to write the book, "From Frantic to Fabulous: How to Raise Your Energy, Tame Your Work and Transform Your World in the Digital Age."
 In it, she discusses how being stretched thin is the new norm.
 Stress levels continue to increase as managers acquire more work without being able to delegate.
 Work-life balance became the focus of Rita’s business.
 She aimed to show people how to “cage the squirrels.”
 The squirrels are the bright, shiny objects we think we want to chase.
 Her suggestion is to “cage” them in a journal or as a note in your phone and really think about whether it’s a good idea to move forward with that particular initiative.
 Another suggestion Rita makes is taking a tech detox.
 Device addiction is a real problem, and our brains were not designed to have constant information coming in.

 Advice for Senior Leaders